-When you decide where you want to begin your Camino de Santiago, whether it be St Jean Pied de Port or Sarria, the next step is finding out how you get there.
+When you decide where you want to begin your Camino de Santiago, whether it be St Jean Pied de Port, Sarria, Porto or Tui, the next step is finding out how you get there.
 This piece will give you information on how to do such a thing.
-Bear in mind that all information I give is as of September 2015.

 For people living in the US, Canada or Australia, the costs for flights can be expensive, up to $1000 at peak times.
-As we in Ireland, live that bit nearer, there are alot more options and as a result, the price for a flight can be low if you book it in advance.
+As we in Ireland live a lot closer, we have more options.
+The price for a flight can be low if you book it in advance.
 I tend to book my flights around Christmas time if I am walking a May Camino.
-Prices tend to increase after that.

 If you are travelling from Ireland, both Aer Lingus and Ryanair travel to a number of airports in Spain and France.
-Aer Lingus travel to Santiago, Bilbao and Madrid while Ryanair serve Biarritz, Madrid, and Santiago.
+Aer Lingus travel to Santiago, Bilbao, Lisbon and Madrid while Ryanair serve Biarritz, Madrid, Porto and Santiago (on Wednesday and Sunday).
 They also serve Santander during the summer months.

-Should your Camino start in Pamplona or Logrono, the best option is to fly into Bilbao with Aer Lingus, From Bilbao Airport, you can catch the incredibly handy Bizkaibus feeder bus to the city’s Termibus.
+Should your Camino start in Pamplona, Bilbao or Madrid are good places to fly into.
+From Bilbao Airport, you can catch the incredibly handy Bizkaibus feeder bus to the city’s Termibus.
 From there, there are many buses travelling to all parts of Spain, Pamplona and Logrono being two.
 La Union Burundesa travel from Bilbao to both cities in under three hours and I have had no problems with the service.
 You can also fly into Madrid with Ryanair and catch a train to either city with Spain’s national train service, Renfe.
 So if you are looking to get there quicker, and enjoy the sights as they zoom by, this may be a better option.
 Prices for buses tend to be cheaper than trains however.

 If you wish to start a little closer to Santiago in either Burgos, Leon or Ponferrada, probably the best bet is flying into Madrid with Ryanair.
 From Madrid’s Chamartin train station, there are regular trains to all cities.
 You can also get frequest buses at Madrid;s Avenida de America bus station.
 ALSA is the national bus company of Spain.